 While remaining present, chlorophyll levels dip in the fall, allowing carotenoids to become more visible.
 This gives leaves their yellow color.
 Red color in leaves is the product of anthocyanins.
 As you might have deduced, orange leaves are created by the presence of both carotenoids and anthocyanins.

 A pigment not found in most trees during the growing season, anthocyanins develop with cooler nighttime temperatures.
 Paired with ideal weather conditions, anthocyanins play a large role in creating more intense fall foliage.
-A combination of temperatures between 32-45 degrees at night and bright sunny days are peak conditions for trapping sugars in leaves, allowing anthocyanins to develop and enhance color.
+A combination of temperatures between 32-45 degrees F at night and bright sunny days are peak conditions for trapping sugars in leaves, allowing anthocyanins to develop and enhance color.

 Temperature, light, and water supply can dictate the brightness and duration of fall foliage.
 Low temperature above freezing favors anthocyanin formation, while early frost weakens the red color.
 Rainy and overcast days can increase the intensity of leaf color change.